 To understand the god Pan, a controversial mythological figure, it will be necessary to start from the external features that distinguish this mysterious figure.

-Pan is a demigod, half-man and half-goat, with such an ugly appearance that he has even been abandoned by his mother, the nymph Dryope.
+Pan is a demigod, half-man and half-goat, with such an ugly appearance that his mother, the nymph Dryope have even abandoned him.

 His father, it is said, however, is the god Hermes, the divine messenger of Olympus.
 With the advent of Christianity, his hooves, thick beard, tail, and horns were often associated with Satan.
 One of his main characteristics was his chilling scream, capable of leaving his enemies unconscious or in a state of absolute panic, hence the name “panic attack” for psychological condition of our day.